Quick Search:

 Google Photos vs Flickr: Price

-No matter how large the storage space is, it is possible to run out of it since there are many photos and screenshots in people’s daily life.
-Thus, if the insufficient storage on Flickr and the Google Photos storage limit problem come out, which cloud service is more cost-effective?
+No matter how large the storage space is, it is possible to run out of it since there are many photos and screenshots in people’s daily lives.
+Thus, if the insufficient storage on Flickr and the Google Photos storage limit problem comes out, which cloud service is more cost-effective?
 Here is the compassion on price policy between Google Photos and Flickr:

 ►Google Photos